inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 Additionally, the :par:`packetDataFilter` parameter can be used to filter for packet data contents, and the :par:`detailsFilter` parameter to filter for packet drop reason.

-The :par:`packetFormat` parameter is a format string, and specifies the text displayed with the packet drop animation.
+The :par:`packetFormat` parameter is a format string and specifies the text displayed with the packet drop animation.
 By default, the dropped packet's name is displayed.
 The format string can contain the following directives: